chapel-lang/chapel/doc/rst/language/spec.rst

 Split initialization does not apply:

- * to module-level variables, fields, config variables, or ``extern`` variables.
+ * when the variable is a module-level variable, fields, config variable, or ``extern`` variable.
- * to variables that are referred to in nested functions
- * to variables where an applicable assignment statement setting that variable could not be identified
+ * when an applicable assignment statement setting the variable could not be identified
- * to variables where the variable is used in some way before the applicable assignment statement
+ * when the variable is mentioned before the earliest assignment statement(s)
- * to variables where the applicable assignment statement is in a loop, ``on`` statement, or ``begin`` statement
+ * when an applicable assignment statement is in a loop, ``on`` statement, or ``begin`` statement
- * to variables where an applicable assignment statement is in one branch of a conditional but not in the other, including when the conditional has no ``else`` branch
+ * when an applicable assignment statement is in one branch of a conditional but not in the other, including when the conditional has no ``else`` branch.

 In the case that the variable is declared without a ``type-part`` and where multiple applicable assignment statements are identified, all of